foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 It is now possible to create modifiers for spell save DC, useful for feats like Spell Focus, or various diseases.

 ## Bugfixes and small improvements
+* Added gadgeteer and utility belt to the class features compendium.
+Thanks sturteva!
 * Updated Spell Focus feat to include spell save DC modifier.
 * Removed attack and damage features from confused condition.
 We're still confused about how that happened.